facebookarchive/hack-langspec/README.md

 # Hack Language Specification

-This repo will contain the WIP Hack Language Specification.
+This repo contains the Hack Language Specification.

 This GitHub URL is: